 Starting the engine requires turning the ignition to the On position and then pushing a red dashboard button.

-Under the Hood The supercharged six-cylinder in the base DB7 models is a 335-horsepower 4.0-liter engine based on a Jaguar design.
+The supercharged six-cylinder in the base DB7 models is a 335-horsepower 4.0-liter engine based on a Jaguar design.
 The Vantage models use a 6.0-liter V-12 with 420 hp.
 Top speed is 185 miles per hour with the six-speed manual transmission in the Vantage and 165 mph with the optional five-speed automatic, which adds $10,000 to the Vantages $140,000 base price.